kalliste/seL4-c89/C89-PROJECT.md

 7. **Enumeration and macro hygiene** *(progress)*: the latest pass reworked the libsel4 compile-time helpers (`SEL4_SIZE_SANITY`, `SEL4_FORCE_LONG_ENUM`, etc.) so they expand cleanly under strict C90 without trailing commas or pedantic diagnostics.
-We have now scrubbed the remaining enums that the previous build complained about (`X86_MappingVSpace`, the PC99 IRQ tables, and the thread control update flags).
-The outstanding pedantic fallout now centres on the stubbed logging wrappers and related macro shims; the `NODE_STATE_*` helpers now expand cleanly under strict C90.
+The remaining blockers now live in the bootinfo and multiboot headers where `LIBSEL4_ENUM_EXT` still expands to `__extension__` and the multiboot2 tag enumeration keeps a trailing comma.
 8. **Structure packing guarantees**: strict mode exposes that the ACPI RSDP assertions rely on packing attributes that collapse under C89, causing the compile-time size check to fail.